GiovanniFerrara/qa-ai-tester/README.md

 ```

 This creates [`backend/playwright/.auth/analyst.json`](backend/playwright/.auth/analyst.json:1) with your authenticated session, which will be used for all subsequent runs.

+> **Note:** The worker now logs a warning and continues without persisted authentication if the storage file is missing.
+Protected apps will still need the command above (or a custom path via `STORAGE_STATE_PATH`) so the AI starts from a logged-in session.

 ### 4. Start the Application